The-A-Rays/ProjectWhitepaper/README.md

  you the XML is created.
 This will take a while, the huge number and variety of api calls from dialogue, translations, captions and audio means there is only so much optimization to be done.
-The new xml will be generated as 'newSpecs.xml'
+The new xml will be generated as 'final.xml'

 Blogger: [https://www.blogger.com](https://thearays-comp30880.blogspot.com/)